Air Vice-Marshal Ross Paterson

 Paterson was commissioned in 1983 and spent his initial years in a variety of engineering training and then financial/change appointments across the Service, including RAF Cosford, RAF College Cranwell and RAF Marham.

 Subsequently responsible for RAF ground training policy, he secured significant in-house training efficiencies and created a marketing partnership for RAF training that continues to realise major benefits.
-He moved to RAF Leuchars as Officer Commanding Administrative Wing in 1998 where he also served as a full member of RAF Leuchars Mountain Rescue Team, involved in numerous operational callouts.
+He moved to RAF Leuchars as Officer Commanding Administrative Wing in 1998 where he also served as a full member of its Mountain Rescue Team, involved in numerous operational callouts.

 In 2009 he was invited to join the Prime Minister’s Strategy Unit in the Cabinet Office, advising on strategic leadership, before moving to HQ Air Command as Assistant Chief of Staff Personnel Policy (RAF).
 Inter alia, this post provided key RAF policy input to the 2010 Strategic Defence Review, focusing on creating modern flexible employment models, work that has since been adopted defence-wide as core personnel policy.
-On promotion to Air Vice-Marshal in 2011, as Chief Executive of the Service Personnel & Veterans Agency, Patterson was responsible for the handling of £15 billion of personnel costs and compensation via 5 UK sites and a worldwide self-service HR system (the largest of its type in Europe).
-The ultimate ‘back office’ role, he also led UK Veterans welfare, the award of 150,000 medals each year, a 95 bed MOD care home for Polish veterans, and all compassionate handling for the UK forces worldwide, including all operational casualties.
+On promotion to Air Vice-Marshal in 2011, as Chief Executive of the Service Personnel & Veterans Agency he was responsible for the handling of £15 billion per annum of personnel costs and compensation via 5 UK sites and a worldwide self-service HR system (the largest of its type in Europe.)
+The ultimate ‘back office’ role, he also led UK Veterans welfare, the award of 150K medals pa, a 95 bed MOD care home for Polish veterans and all compassionate handling for the UK forces worldwide, including all operational casualties.
 On retirement in 2015, he became Air Officer Scotland as a Part-Time Reservist.